 Genotypic correlation coefficient

-The genotypic correlation coefficient of 9 traits was presented in Table 7 below.
 The results of indicated that grain yield showed positive and significant (p<0.05) genotypic associations with number of pod per plant, chocolate spot and root rot.
 This indicates that the improvement through indirect selection of one traits can also result on the increment of grain yield.
 Temesgen et al (2023) reported a significant positive genotypic association of grain yield with number of pods per plant.
 Negative and highly significant (p<0.01) association of grain yield with days to flowering, days to 90% physiological maturity and plant height.
 This negative association of traits with grain yield indicates that an increase in days to maturity, days to flowering, root rot and plant height could result in the decrease of grain yield.